Last Updated on April 20, 2023 by Editorial Team

 1. MentalUP Educational Games

-These brain-energizing games are an easy and fun way for boosting your child’s learning abilities.
+These brain-energizing games are an easy and fun way to boost your child’s learning abilities.
 They help in improving attention and enhancing concentration, linguistic skills, and even arithmetic abilities.
 They encourage critical thinking and problem-solving.
 Thus, 20 minutes daily of these 120-plus mental exercises can make a huge difference in your child’s life by enhancing their 5 core cognitive skills.

 Link: PlayStore